 Marine debris negatively impacts coastal and marine animals.
-Animals may become entangled in discarded fishing gear, or they could ingest debris.
-For example, a plastic sandwich bag floating in the ocean can easily be mistaken for a jellyfish, a favorite food of sea turtles.
+Animals may become entangled in or could ingest derelict fishing gear, trash, or other discarded debris.
+For example, a plastic sandwich bag floating in the ocean can easily be mistaken for a jellyfish, a favorite food of sea turtles found in the Gulf of Mexico.
 If ingested, the results could be fatal.
-Ending marine debris will help us all protect marine-life.
+Reducing marine debris will help protect all marine-life.